sj19217/CS-Coursework/Interpreter/process.md

 * Created header files for main.c and commands.c
 * Did some research (https://stackoverflow.com/questions/16522341/pseudo-generics-in-c) and decided to use a macro to simplify commands.c
 * Moved definition of Environment to main.h to allow it to be visible in commands.c
-* Added CMP and JMP intructions
+* Added CMP and JMP intructions to commands.c
 * Started writing execute() and made get_operand_value()
 * Realised that the wall of if statements finding the data type is probably unnecessary.
 Commented it out/deprecated.
 * Made get_register_value